 To receive a charitable income tax deduction the gift of stock must be transferred directly to a non-profit organization.
 Do not sell it!

-You can do this for Tri-County Office on Aging contacting TCOA’s Fundraising and Volunteer Specialist at 517-887-1440.
+You can do this for Tri-County Office on Aging by contacting TCOA’s Fundraising and Volunteer Specialist at 517-887-1377.

 Donations aren’t always of monetary value!
 If you want to donate some of your time to help TCOA, please look at the various volunteer opportunities here.